sfbrigade/data-covid19-sfbayarea/data_models/README.md

 # Race and Ethnicity
 We need to collapse counties that report race and ethnicity into one race/ethnicity dimension.
 This section will be updated pending information about San Francisco County's methods for reporting race and ethnicity.

 The category "Multi_or_Other" was included because Marin rolls up the numbers from "Multi" and "Other" into one.
+Please note that this category is not relevant for counties that report 'Multiple Race' and 'Other Race' separately.

 # Gender
 One future potential issue is that some counties still lump non-binary and cis-gender people under "Other", and other counties have started to differentiate.
 Our data model would ideally match the most detailed county's gender categories.
 A county with only the "Other" county would have the value of -1 for the non male/female categories, indicating that they are not collecting that information.
 However, this means that our `"Other"` category would not be internally comparable or consistent.
 The `"Other"` category for a county that has "Male, Female, Other, MTF, FTM" as separate datapoints should really be called `"Other - not MTF, not FTM"` and is not comparable to the `"Other"` category for a county that only has "Male, Female, Other".